nnworks/ansible/readme.md

 ## 2) Remote user / authentication / basic

+### Set up remote user for ansible deployments:

 `ansible-playbook playbooks/setup-remote-user.yml -i inventories/[develop|...|production] --vault-id secrets-ssh@prompt`

-- Creates an ansible user 'ansible'
+- Creates a deployment user user defined by 'deployment_user' (for example: ansible)
-- Copy the public key from ~/ansible/keypairs/[develop|...|production]/ssh-key-from-vault.pub to the authorized_keys set of the ansible user.
+- Copy the public key from ~/ansible/keypairs/[develop|...|production]/ssh-key-from-vault.pub to the authorized_keys set of the deployment user.
-- **TODO:** Disables logging in with username / password for the ansible user.
+- Disables logging in with username / password for the deployment user.

-After this step, you can login to the hosts with `ssh ansible@<host> -i ~/ansible/keypairs/[develop|...|production]/ssh-key-from-vault.priv`
+After this step, you can login as ansible (or another user specified as 'deployment_user') to the hosts with `ssh ansible@<host> -i ~/ansible/keypairs/[develop|...|production]/ssh-key-from-vault.priv`

+### Install basic packages on the remote host:

 `ansible-playbook playbooks/setup-remote-base.yml -i inventories/[develop|...|production] --vault-id secrets-ssh@prompt`

 - Install CA certificates (*.crt) present in resources/develop/certs/
 - Upgrades the system (and restarts when packages are updated)
 - Installs a basic set of packages needed for docker etc, like aptitude, python3, some pips, LVM
 - Installs docker-compose and docker-ce.
-Creates a storage and data logical LVM volume (see settings in all-servers.yml).
-The docker directory is    symlinked to the storage volume, and the docker/volumes directory is symlinked to the data volume.
+Mounts specified LVM volume as the docker directory.
+The docker/volumes directory is also a mount point for a specified LVM logical volume (see settings in *all-servers.yml*).
 The idea is that `docker volume` should be used to create persistant data volumes.

 ## 3) Remote installation of a PostgreSQL database.